Adam Krzymowski: Career

 governmental-parliamentary delegation to the European Space Agency in Paris, leading Poland to join that organisation.

 From 2 March 2011 to 31 July 2015, he was the Ambassador of the Republic of Poland in the United Arab Emirates and a representative at the International Renewable Energy Agency.
 Among other things, Adam Krzymowski contributed to the opening of direct flights between Poland and the UAE, and the historic first visit of a member of the royal family, UAE Minister of Foreign Affairs to Poland (May 2011); Deputy Prime Minister, Minister of Economy of Poland to the UAE (January 2012); Prime Minister of Poland to the UAE (April 2012); UAE Minister of Economy to Poland (February 2012); President of Poland to the UAE (December 2013); member of the royal family, UAE Minister of Foreign Affairs to Poland (June 2014); Deputy Prime Minister, Minister of Economy of Poland to the UAE (April 2015); to the historic first visit of the Vice President, Prime Minister and Ruler of Dubai to Poland (June 2015), who, in addition to meeting with the President of Poland, met with the President-elect, for whom it was his first official meeting with a foreign leader.
 Adam Krzymowski also contributed to establishing and holding the first meeting of the Joint Economic Committee (February 2013) and another one, which took place in 2015.
-During his term as Ambassador, trade exchange increased from USD 316 million to USD 1.3 billion.
+During his term as Ambassador, trade exchange increased from US$316 million to US$1.3 billion.